PechayClub/BurnutsPlusTNTandDisparityMod/SECURITY.md

 ## Supported Minecraft Versions

-These are the current Minecraft Versions supported by Forge Development Team.
+These are the current Minecraft Versions supported by Forge Development Team and Pylo.

 | Version | Supported          | Corsponding Mod Versions                            | MCreator Status |
 | ------- | ------------------ | --------------------------------------------------- | --------------- |